-The States treat retail leases to smaller tenants differently to commercial leases, based on an assumption that retail landlords and retail tenants have very unequal bargaining power.
-Each State and Territory has enacted retail lease legislation.
+The states treat retail leases to smaller tenants differently to commercial leases, based on an assumption that retail landlords and retail tenants have very unequal bargaining power.
+Each state and territory has enacted retail lease legislation.

-The retail lease legislation differs between States, including as to what falls within the category of a "retail lease" in that jurisdiction.
+The retail lease legislation differs between states, including as to what falls within the category of a "retail lease" in that jurisdiction.
 One of the primary criticisms made by both national landlords and national tenants of the retail lease legislation in force in Australia is its lack of harmonisation.
-To date, the States have not been able to collectively address these issues, leaving landlords and tenants in the position of having to comply with different regimes throughout Australia's various States and Territories.
+To date, the states have not been able to collectively address these issues, leaving landlords and tenants in the position of having to comply with different regimes throughout Australia's various states and territories.

-All States and Territories share the common objective of legislating to ensure that retail tenants are entitled to certain minimum conditions which override any provision to the contrary in a lease.
-Some States are similar in their treatment of large retail tenancies (1000 sqm or greater), rendering them outside the classification of a "retail lease" and therefore unable to rely on the legislative protection granted to smaller tenancies.
+All states and territories share the common objective of legislating to ensure that retail tenants are entitled to certain minimum conditions which override any provision to the contrary in a lease.
+Some states are similar in their treatment of large retail tenancies (1,000 square metres or greater), rendering them outside the classification of a "retail lease" and therefore unable to rely on the legislative protection granted to smaller tenancies.